Queer Nation: Nebraska

 According to the Woman's Journal-Advocate, Queer Nation Nebraska was founded in December 1990.
 To encourage détente between Nebraska's lesbian and gay groups, Queer Nation Nebraska meetings were co-facilitated by one woman and one man.
-Queer Nation Nebraska demonstrated in front of churches and protested a show by a comedian Sam Kinison.
+Queer Nation Nebraska demonstrated in front of churches and protested a show by comedian Sam Kinison.
 The organization demonstrated in front of the ROTC building at the University of Nebraska–Lincoln in April 1991 to protest the military's policy of excluding LGBT people.
 One ROTC cadet spit on queer protesters, then punched and kicked a protester until the cadet was removed by police.
 Later in 1991, Queer Nation Nebraska produced a TV show consisting of two men kissing in a bathtub and pouring milk onto each other.
 The activists broadcast this show on Lincoln's public access television.
 Angry citizens asked the Lincoln City Council to shut down the public access channel.